ejb/progressor.js/Readme.md

 # progressor.js

-This a lightweight JavaScript library that does just one thing: it creates customisable progress bars for HTML5 audio and video elements.
-It was developed for use in [oTranscribe](http://github.com/oTranscribe/oTranscribe), but can be used by anyone who doesn't need a full-blown player with buttons and so on.
+A lightweight JavaScript library that creates customisable progress bars for HTML5 `<audio>` and `<video>` elements.
+It was developed for use in [oTranscribe](http://github.com/oTranscribe/oTranscribe), and is ideal for anyone who wants a scrubbable progress bar but doesn't need a full-blown player.

 ## Demos